vakaiser/GruppeEAngular/README.md

 - Editing a service
 - Showing a map to all features

+The frontend is started in the CLI in the folder "serviceFrontend/mainComponent" with the command: "ng serve --open"

 ## Google API Key
 To set up your Google Maps JS API key, rename the [environment.ts.example](https://github.com/vakaiser/GruppeEAngular/blob/main/serviceFrontend/mainComponent/src/environments/environment.ts.example) to `environment.ts` and set up your API key in there.